-Particularly types of yoga like Bikram and Power, where sweating profusely is part of the deal, will help rid your body of toxins and aid the detoxification process.
-This can slow the signs of ageing, prevent illness and give a renewed energy for life.
+Types of yoga like Bikram and Power, where sweating profusely is part of the deal, will help rid your body of toxins and aid the detoxification process.
+This can slow the signs of ageing, prevent illness and give you a renewed energy for life.

-The benefits of yoga span physical, mental and spiritual and help maintain both short and long term health.
+The benefits of yoga span physical, mental and spiritual and can help you to maintain both short and long term health.

-These days mental health issues are prevalent in the western world, caused largely by stress, anxiety and an “on-the-go” lifestyle plus, living in urbanised, noisy homes, far from nature.
+These days mental health issues are prevalent in the western world, caused largely by stress, anxiety and an “on-the-go” lifestyle plus, living in urbanised, noisy homes that are far from nature.

-It therefore, becomes even more important to introduce and maintain balance in life and yoga can be a key part of that process.
+It therefore, becomes even more important to introduce and maintain balance in life and yoga may not hold all the answers but it can be a key part of the process.

 And remember, yoga is a lifestyle.
 The deeper you go into exploring it’s realms the greater the benefits of yoga become.